Electronic Frontier Foundation: Expansion and development

 In early 2010, EFF released this poster in celebration of its founding 20 years before.

 The organization was originally located at Mitch Kapor's Kapor Enterprises offices in Boston.
 By the fall of 1993, the main EFF offices were consolidated into a single office in Washington DC, headed by Executive Director Jerry Berman.
 During this time, some of the EFF's attention focused on influencing national policy, to the dislike of some of the members of the organization.
-In 1994, Berman parted ways with the EFF and formed the Center for Democracy and Technology, while Drew Taubman briefly took the reins as executive director.
+In 1994, Berman parted ways with the EFF and formed the Center for Democracy and Technology.